JavaScouts/JavaScouts2018-2019/info.md

   - This will get us down to a hopefully correct 3 object system.
   - An issue: we usually can get down to a 3 object system after a certain amount of time.
 So, we make var called minimumCycles that has to be reached before the actual exceptions can be used.

-# 2-Object strategy and Elimination strategy
+# 2-Mineral Strategy and Elimination Strategy

-### 2-Object strategy ( + Classifications)
+### 2-Mineral Strategy ( + Classifications)

-At the Rochester and Saquoit qualifiers, we ran into the problem of having too narrow of a field of vision to reliably spot all three minerals.
-So, we came up with a new strategy: specifically point the webcam at the LEFT and CENTER minerals, which will still allow us to determine the position of the gold mineral.
+At the Rochester and Saquoit qualifiers, we ran into the problem of having too narrow of a field of vision from our webcam to reliably spot all three minerals.
+We wanted to fix the webcam in a position in order to increase reliability.
+So, we came up with a new strategy while altering positions of the webcam: specifically point the webcam at the LEFT and CENTER minerals, which will still allow us to determine the position of the gold mineral through the algorithm below.
 This system is implemented as follows:

 VuforiaTracking.java
 ```java